Wednesday December 4, 2019

 Where Can I Find Noni?

 Most stores carry commercial noni juice.
-Noni juice is often pasteurized at high heat, destroying many of the beneficial compounds and enzymes.
+Noni juice is missing the componds from the solid pulp and is often pasteurized at high heat, destroying many of the beneficial compounds and enzymes.
 Pair all of this with the fact that most noni juice is diluted with other fruit juices and very high in sugar, it’s definitely not the best solution for maintaining healthy blood sugar levels, or for getting the maximum nutritional value out of noni for that matter.
 Where do my supplements come from?

 Know Where Your Food Comes From

 These days, when “sustainability” is mainstream and everyone is throwing around phrases like “natural,” “organic,” and “responsibly grown,” it’s hard to navigate the tangle of words, rhetoric, and jargon to get at the truth of what’s best for our planet.
 To learn more about the difference of natural and organic click here.

 Knowing your farmer is far from the norm in today’s agricultural society.
 Most people buy food from supermarkets, which, despite the often colorful marketing language on food packaging, comprise an institution designed to turn food into a transactional commodity rather than a social, cultural experience.
 When one peels back the color packaging and “all natural” advertising, do you really know if what you are consuming is good for you?

 Hawaiian Organic Noni’s Noni Fruit Leather is a raw food alternative that gives you all the essential nutrients present in the raw pulp of noni fruit — because it’s 100% raw noni pulp!
 Our unique low heat drying process (below 115F) of non-fermented noni pulp maintains the maximum potency and beneficial compounds found in noni fruit.